dschalk/reactive-buttons/README.md

  ```javascript
  ordinary fib(100000000) elapsed time 815 milliseconds.
  ```
-In the code published here, I used the same technique only without the array.
-There was no noticeable difference in performance.

  In Firefox, I got 1452 and 380 milliseconds and on Opera, 1816 and 815 milliseconds.
 Repeated computations after the first two or three did not differ significantly from one another.
 There seemed to be some caching taking place, although on Chrome and Opera, the first ordinary computation was much faster than the subsequent ordinary computations.
 The data was gathered on a run-of-the-mill Ubuntu 14.04 desktop box.
  All of this was done mainly for amusement, but it did provide some reassurance that using mobservabale to access current and most recent state will not entail a performance hit.
 A user requesting fib(1477) won't notice the extra 2 or 3 microseconds involved in getting it through a sequence of mobservable reactive numbers.